 Ridding Your Home of Lice

-Although lice don't survive long on bedding, it's best to wash the sheets of anyone being treated for lice.
+Although lice don't survive long when not on a human, it's best to wash the bedding of anyone being treated for lice.
 Clothing worn in the past 48 hours should also be washed in hot water.
 While parents are sometimes told to clean and quarantine all of a child's stuffed animals, experts say this is not necessary.
-If your child sleeps with a favorite plush toy, put it in a hot dryer for 20 minutes.
-That should kill any lice.
+If your child sleeps with a favorite plush toy, put it in a hot dryer for 30 minutes.
+That should kill any creepy-crawlies.

 Home Remedies for Head Lice

 Some parents claim mayonnaise, white vinegar, or tea tree oil are effective natural remedies for head lice.
 Mayonnaise is said to smother lice if it's applied thickly and kept on overnight under a shower cap.
 Vinegar is rumored to dissolve the glue that keeps nits stuck to the hair.
-While there is no scientific evidence to support these home remedies, pediatricians say there's no harm in trying them, but don't use them as the main treatment.
+While there is no scientific evidence to support these home remedies, pediatricians say there's no harm in trying them, but you should not rely on them as being your main treatment.

-Using a fine-toothed comb also helps.
+Fine-toothed combs are another way to get rid of lice.
 This comb has teeth fine enough to pull out lice and their nits.
 It worked for the ancient Egyptians -- nit combs have been found in their tombs.
 The drawback is that it takes time and patience to comb every last nit out of a child's hair.
-It may be more effective to comb the hair after treating with a medicated shampoo to get rid of any stragglers.
+It is more effective to comb the hair after treating with a medicated shampoo to get rid of any stragglers.

 Head Lice Myths